akaraw/swan_genome_annotation/README.md

 _other_configuration_

-Please use LIBDIR variable export to make the RepeatMasker/Libraries in the maker share folder avialable
+Please use LIBDIR variable export to make the RepeatMasker/Libraries, which is avialble in the maker share folder